tdunning/Tutorials/_docs/basic_features/Turbulent_OneraM6.md

 ### Mesh Description

-The computational domain is a large C-type mesh with the wing half-span on one boundary in the x-z plane.
-The mesh consists of 43,008 interior elements and 46,417 nodes.
+The computational domain contains the wing half-span mounted on one boundary in the x-z plane.
+The mesh consists of 43,008 hexahedral elements and 46,417 nodes.
+Again, we note that this is a very coarse mesh, and should one wish to obtain more accurate solutions for comparison with results in the literature, finer grids should be used.

 Three boundary conditions are employed: the Navier-Stokes adiabatic wall condition on the wing surface, the far-field characteristic-based condition on the far-field markers, and a symmetry boundary condition for the marker where the wing half-span is attached.
 The symmetry condition acts to mirror the flow about the x-z plane, reducing the size of the mesh and the computational cost.
-Images of the entire domain and the structured, rectangular elements on the wing surface are shown below.
+Images of the entire domain and the quadrilateral elements on the wing surface are shown below.

 ![Turb ONERA Mesh](../../Turbulent_OneraM6/images/turb_onera_mesh_bcs.png)
 Figure (1): Far-field view of the computational mesh.